 Human Symptoms Are Usually Mild

-A cat with fleas is usually itchy, and when he scratches himself, infected flea dirt can lodge around his nails.
+A cat with fleas is usually itchy, and when he or she scratches oneself, infected flea dirt can lodge around his or her nails.
 If that cat scratches a person and breaks the skin, the bacteria can infiltrate the person’s body.
 People can also become infected from a cat bite or by allowing a cat to lick an open wound on their skin.

 Most cases of CSD in people aren’t serious.
 Those who are infected may experience headaches, fever and swollen lymph nodes near the bite or scratch.
 However, people with weakened immune systems may experience more serious complications affecting the heart, brain, eyes or other organs.